Skip to content

 • Install from PyPI in a fresh virtual environment.

-• Verify entry points:
+• Verify the stable CLI entry point:

 • stacksats